slurmulon/bach/docs/guide.md

 It's much better to start off with a block of marble and carve out a sculpture than to slowly build up a sculpture piece by piece.

-That is why we have provided a robust collection of [examples tracks](#examples) for you to copy and modify to your liking.
+That is why we provide an open-source collection of [examples tracks](#examples) for you to copy and modify to your liking.

 But before we can even begin to make use of these examples (let alone change or build upon them), we must become familiar with the tools available to us.